Skip to content

 • When running with xcode, you can directly view the SDK's debug logs in the xcode debug console.

-How to use the "Console":
+Using the "Console":

 console_app_use

-Android Logcat and iOS Xcode Console log examples
+Android Logcat and iOS Xcode Console log examples.

-SDK Running Normally but No Data
+SDK Runs Normally But No Data

-• Check if Datakit is running normally.
+• Check Datakit to see if it is running normally.

 • Confirm that the SDK upload address datakitUrl or datawayUrl is configured correctly and initialized correctly.
 In debug mode, check the sync logs in Android Logcat or iOS Xcode Console.